nirkr/fullstack-project/readme.md

 ## TLDR

+this projects contains bunch of subjects of a fullstack application:

+* back-end - an express app using mongoDB, JTW authentication, logger service and more.
+* front-end - a react application using the back-end services while showing the user simple ui using Material UI elements

 ## how to run the project (on localhost!)

 1. docker build - run the command: `docker run --name mongoDB -p 27017:27017 -d mongo:latest`